 Go the extra mile by: Sending personalized thank you emails after the completion of survey.
 You can use this as an opportunity to address any issues, inquire about a survey response, and once again thank the sponsor for participating in your event and gauge interest for next year!

 Event planning can be hard, even for the most experienced planner!
-If you’re looking for a new perspective, take a look at our guide 9 Steps to Event Planning to see our process to guarantee an event planning success!
+Here is our complete guide on event promotion or if you’re looking for a new perspective, take a look at our guide 9 Steps to Event Planning to see our process to guarantee an event planning success!